fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaigner

-  Laila Abdelaziz is our Campaigner and a [2017 Kairos Fellow][la1].
+  Laila is our Campaigner and a [2017 Kairos Fellow][la1].
 Before joining FFTF, Laila served as CAIR Florida's Legislative & Government Affairs Director where she led advocacy campaigns to protect civil rights and challenge Islamophobia.

+---

+![Mike Morris][mm1]
+: ### Mike Morris

+  #### Senior Software Engineer

+  [Mike][mm2] is our Software Engineer and a dedicated activist committed to fighting for a free and open Internet and protecting the safety and security of people who use it.
+Before joining our team, he worked with Mapbox and built Prose.io.

 [tc0]: /img/page/aboutus/teampic/tiff.png
 [tc1]: http://www.opencongress.org/